jiayaoyi/OAService/README.md

 # OAService
-#backend of authrity management system
+#backend of authority management system
 #for study